gripfastistech/FileIndexer/README.md

 FileIndexer
 ===========
 FileIndexer is a MediaWiki extension that allows users to search within uploaded text files, such as PDFs, DOCs, TXTs, etc.

-This extension has been removed from MediaWiki.org for security reasons (https://www.mediawiki.org/wiki/Extension:FileIndexer), but no one cares to explain what those reasons are, so I uploaded it here to make it available for those who want to download this very useful extension.
+This extension has been removed from MediaWiki.org due to security reasons (https://www.mediawiki.org/wiki/Extension:FileIndexer).
+However, no one cares to explain what those reasons are, so I uploaded it here to make it available for those who want it.

 Installation
 ------------